stuartofmt/DuetLapse3/README.md

 The modifications include:
 - [1] Added functionality
-- [2] Removal of dependency on DuetWebAPI.py by Danal Estes - now a single Python3 script
+- [2] Removal of dependency on DuetWebAPI.py by Danal Estes.
+DuetLapse3.py is a standalone Python3 script
 - [3] Support for streaming video feeds
 - [4] More generalized MP4 output that can be displayed on ipad / iphone etc.
 - [?]
 SUpport for Windows